arturmpinho/Dusty-Lantern/testing.md

 Back to the Auctions Management page, the user is shown a button to add new auctions, which will take him/her to the add auction form.

 In the form, upon submission, a datetime verification is done.
 If the auction start datetime is later than the current time and if the end datetime is later than the start enddate time, it allows the user to create the auction, if not, an error message will pop up with the corresponding message guiding the user to what the problem was during the submission.
-If submission is successfull, the user is redirected to the auctions management page with the success message in the toast.
+If submission is successful, the user is redirected to the auctions management page with the success message in the toast.

 The add product follows the exact same logic, but instead of dealing with the datetime conditions, it has the multiple images twist.
 This means that for each image that is uploaded to the form, it creates an Image object and sets the first image as the main image.

 On save, the product is added to the DB, the user successfully informed and redirected to the product management section.
 If not, an error message is displayed.
-Form validation does not allow the user to proceed withou filling all the required fields first.
+Form validation does not allow the user to proceed without filling all the required fields first.

 CRUD functionality is fully met in this approach.